-An overview of the provision for research students in the Department of Materials can be found at the Outline of Provision for Materials Research Students webpage.
+An overview of the provision for research students in the Department of Materials can be found at the Summary of Provision for Materials Research Students webpage.
 Also available is Guidance on Supervision Arrangements.

 There are a number of specialist careers open to Fusion CDT graduates and, more generally, Oxford graduates with a DPhil in Materials are highly regarded by a wide range of employers, including universities, national laboratories in the UK and abroad, high-tech start-up companies, engineering consultancies, industry (including aerospace, electronics, automotive, steel manufacture, medical and household products sectors), world-famous technology companies, schools and colleges, and the financial and business sectors.